renerocksai/sublimeless_zk/README.md

 * from the edit menu select `Insert Table of Contents`
 * press <kbd>Control</kbd> + <kbd>Shift</kbd> + <kbd>T</kbd>

-The table of contents will be placed between two automatically generated comments that also serve as markers for the plugin.
+The table of contents will be placed between two automatically generated comments that also serve as markers for the app.
 It will consist of a bulleted list consisting of links to the headings in your text.
-The links are only relevant when converting your text into another format, e.g. by using the *markdown preview* plugin.
+The links are only relevant when converting your text into HTML.

 Why a bulleted list and not a numbered one?
 You might have numbered the sections yourself.
 Numbered lists would get in the way in that case.
 Also, numbered lists produce `ii.` instead of `1.2` when nesting them.